 The Side Effects of Bed Bug Bites

 The bed bug’s bite affects each victim differently.
-For most of us the bites result in a moderate irritation, typically accompanied by clusters of red welts often referred to as a “bed bug rash”.
+For most of us, the bites result in a moderate irritation, typically accompanied by clusters of red welts often referred to as a “bed bug rash”.
 The bites are typically accompanied by an itching sensation that can last for days if steps are not taken to alleviate the condition.
 It’s unpleasant, and it’s irritating, but it’s only temporary and usually easily managed.

 Other people, however, can have very different reactions.
 For some the bed bug bite causes a rather severe allergic reaction, often resulting in a more virulent bed bug rash and a much greater degree of itching and irritation.
-For these people the rash and the irritation can last for much longer intervals, becoming so severe that it takes prescription strength antihistamines to control the itching as well as pain relievers to address the accompanying pain and swelling.
+For these people the rash and the irritation can last for much longer intervals, becoming so severe that it takes prescription-strength antihistamines to control the itching as well as pain relievers to address the accompanying pain and swelling.

 Bite Marks and Scarring

-For most of us the effects of a bed bug bite subsides over time.
+For most of us, the effects of a bed bug bite subsides over time.
 The rashes fade and the irritation dissipates until there is little or no sign of the attack.
-However, those that may be prone to suffering a more severe reaction to bed bug bites often find that, left untreated, the bite marks can linger and inevitably lead to scarring.
-That scarring acts as an advertisement for the victim’s bed bug infestation, and can lead to feelings of embarrassment, anxiety and agitation.
+However, those that may be prone to suffering a more severe reaction to bed bug bites often find that left untreated, the bite marks can linger and inevitably lead to scarring.
+That scarring acts as an advertisement for the victim’s bed bug infestation and can lead to feelings of embarrassment, anxiety, and agitation.

 Bed bug scars can be avoided, however.
-But it is important for bite victims to take a proactive approach their condition, and actively treat the bite marks before they turn into lasting scars.
+But it is important for bite victims to take a proactive approach to their condition, and actively treat the bite marks before they turn into lasting scars.

 3 Tips for Treating Bed Bug Bite Marks and Avoiding Scars